West Virginia Interfaith Refugee Ministry (WVIRM)

 We are a group of Christian, Jewish and Muslim clergy and laypersons who have come together for the purpose of helping refugees, in light of the current crisis in Syria and other places around the world that has displaced millions of people.
 We are located in Charleston, West Virginia.

-Our goal is to educate elected officials and laypersons about:
+Our goal is to help refugees and to educate elected officials and laypersons about:

 (I) interfaith understanding